 3 - attend a qualifying school

-Your child must meet either criteria 4 or criteria 5
+Your child must meet either criterion 4 or criterion 5

 4 - live more than the ‘statutory walking distance’ from his or her ‘qualifying school’

-5 - be unable to walk the ‘statutory walking distance’ to his or her ‘qualifying school’ because of their special educational need or disability, subject to assessment
+5 - be unable to make the journey safely, even when accompanied, to his or her ‘qualifying school’ because of their special educational need or disability, subject to assessment

 You can read the Home to School Travel Assistance Policy for Pupils from Reception to Year 11.